Splitting, Splicing and Projection in BPD Personalities

 acting-out behaviors is core shame--the leftover if you will, from

-a childhood fraught with confusing messages, neglect and abuse,
+a childhood fraught with confusing messages and neglect and abuse,

-which left them doubting their lovability and true worth from infancy
+which left them doubting their lovability and genuine worth from

-onward.
-Any self-acknowledged error makes a Borderline think they're
+infancy onward.
+Any self-acknowledged error makes a Borderline think

-a "bad person," which is why their defenses are so thick,
+they're a "bad person," which is why their defenses are

-and they're unable to accept or own their shortcomings and failings.
+so thick, and they're unable to accept or own their shortcomings

 features are most readily seen in the Borderline Queen.
 If you even